 Professor Ashton usually uses an “open” technique in which a small incision is made at the base of the columella or the junction where your lip meets your nose and then a number of small incisions which are made inside the nostril.

 At the end of the surgery these wounds are sewn up with a small number of non-dissolving nylon sutures which need to be removed.
 This would occur at one week after surgery.
 All sutures inside your nostril are dissolving and do not need to be removed.

 Recovery from surgery

 This operation is performed under a general anaesthetic.
 The surgery usually takes about two hours.
-We admit all patients to Frances Perry House for one or two nights postoperatively.
+We admit all patients to Epworth Freemasons Hospital for one or two nights postoperatively.

 In general the surgery is not painful.
 At the time of surgery we use local anaesthetic to numb your nose and hence when you first wake up after surgery you will not experience any pain.
 Over the next eight to twelve hours, the local anaesthetic will slowly wear off and we will therefore ensure that you have appropriate pain relief.
 It is important in this early postoperative period that you allow your body time to rest and recover and hence, you should refrain from heavy exercise or strenuous activity.
 You should also avoid strongly heated rooms and activities such as steam or sauna baths.